nical/lyon/README.md

 ## TODO

-There's a [rough list of things to do](https://github.com/nical/lyon/wiki/TODO) in the wiki.
-If you are interested in [contributing](https://github.com/nical/lyon/wiki/Contribute), please let me know on twitter ([@nicalsilva](https://twitter.com/nicalsilva)) or by e-mail.
+There's a [rough list of things to do](https://github.com/nical/lyon/wiki/TODO) on the wiki as well as the [github issues](https://github.com/nical/lyon/issues), some of which are tagged as [easy](https://github.com/nical/lyon/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).
+If you are interested in [contributing](https://github.com/nical/lyon/wiki/Contribute), don't hesitate to comment on the gihub issues or contact me.
+Need help ?
+[File an issue](https://github.com/nical/lyon/issues/new) or contact me on twitter ([@nicalsilva](https://twitter.com/nicalsilva)) or by e-mail.

 ## License